 Welcome to HoyaSaxa.com.
 Here's where you will find more news and information than you'll ever need to know about Georgetown University football.
 If you're looking for the official athletics site instead, link here.

-The Georgetown gridiron tradition began in 1874.
+Georgetown is a football-only member of the Patriot League, the latest chapter in a gridiron tradition which began in 1874.
 Additional information on the rich history of football at Georgetown can be found at www.hoyafootball.com.

 For coverage of Georgetown basketball, visit our basketball site.

 Sophomore quarterback Cameron MacPherson announced his transfer this past weekend, moving back home to a school where his family name is still part of football legend.

 The grandson of former Syracuse coach Dick MacPherson will walk on as a tight end for the Orangemen, reports the Syracuse Post-Standard, noting that Georgetown planned to move him out of the QB depth chart.
 MacPherson played in two games in 2013 behind senior Isaiah Kempf and sophomore Kyle Nolan.